CIG-GitHub/py-vector/README.md

 len(v)    # 3 (None counted)
 ```

+## Just Write Python

+Not every task fits neatly into a vectorized expression.
+When a loop is the clearest approach, PyVector keeps it efficient.

+`for row in table:` is fully supported and stays lightweight, so you can use
+whichever style makes the code easiest to understand.

 ## Design Philosophy

 PyVector makes a **strategic choice**: clarity and workflow ergonomics over raw speed.